ligerbots/website_2016/wp-backend/wp-content/plugins/gmail-smtp/readme.txt

 none

 == Changelog ==

+= 1.1.1 =
+* Updated the PHPMailer library to version 5.2.22.
+This release contains a critical security fix for CVE-2017-5223.

 = 1.1.0 =
 * Updated the PHPMailer library to version 5.2.21.
 This release contains a critical security update for CVE-2016-10045 that was fixed in PHPMailer 5.2.20.